Marc Darrow, MD. JD.

 We see many patients who have concerns about prolonged cortisone injections.
 Most recently we have been seeing many patients concerned about frequent recommendations to cortisone while they wait for knee surgery.
 Initially their doctors advised them that cortisone injections can be effective and safe if used in moderation or as a one time treatment.
 But as this knee replacement recommended patient continued to wait for a surgery during and after the pandemic and surgical cases significantly back-logged, decisions had to be made as to how cortisone could be used to provide comfort until the surgical date.
 This was a difficult question for doctors to answer.
 A number of new research studies began to appear to try to offer medical professionals some basis for continued cortisone use.

-A September 2021 paper (10) found: “There are growing concerns with the widely used glucocorticoids during the Coronavirus disease-19 (COVID-19) pandemic due to the associated immunosuppressive effects, which may increase the risk of COVID-19 infection and worsen COVID-19 patient outcome.
+The COVID pandemic created numerous unwanted situations including the prolonged use of cortisone when surgeries were not available.
+A September 2021 paper (15) found: “There are growing concerns with the widely used glucocorticoids during the Coronavirus disease-19 (COVID-19) pandemic due to the associated immunosuppressive effects, which may increase the risk of COVID-19 infection and worsen COVID-19 patient outcome.
 Heavily affecting orthopedics (elective joint and spine surgeries), the pandemic led to delay and cancellation of almost all surgical cases, and procedures including perioperative intra-articular corticosteroid injections saw similar decreases.
 However, the benefits of intra-articular corticosteroid injections treatments during the pandemic may outweigh these potential risks, and their continued use may be warranted.”

 I have numerous articles on this website on cortisone injections.
 I invited you to review the material and the research presented here.